Get the Books on Amazon

 One of the difficult things about getting started with Java is installing everything you need.
 Even before you write a single line of code, the headaches begin!
 Hopefully, the following sections will make life easier for you.
 We're going to write all our code using a free piece of software called NetBeans.
-This is one of the most popular IDEs (Interface Development Environment) in the world for writing Java programmes.
+This is one of the most popular IDEs (Integrated Development Environment) in the world for writing Java programmes.
 You'll see what it looks like shortly.
-But before NetBeans will work, it needs you to install the necessary Java components and files.
-First up is something called the Java Virtual Machine.
+But before NetBeans will work, it needs you to install Java

 You write the actual code for your programmes in a text editor.
 (In NetBeans, there's a special area for you to write code.)
 The code is called source code, and is saved with the file extension .java.
 A programme called Javac is then used to turn the source code into Java Byte Code.
 This is known as compiling.
 After Javac has finished compiling the Java Byte Code, it creates a new file with the extension .class.
 (At least, it does if no errors are detected.)
 Once the class file has been created, it can be run on the Java Virtual Machine.
 So:

 NetBeans handles all the creating and compiling for you.
 Behind the scenes, though, it takes your sources code and creates the java file.
 It will launch Javac and compile the class file.
 NetBeans can then run your programme inside its own software.
 This saves you the hassle of opening up a terminal window and typing long strings of commands.

 You can get NetBeans from here (drop me a line, if the link below is not working):

 The latest version is Netbeans 11, at the time of writing.
 But you can use earlier versions (or later ones).

 Under the Downloading heading, click the Binaries link to download the ZIP file.
 Or, you can download the file under the Installers heading.
 The Windows one, for example, lets you download an exe file that you just double click to install.